 Some of the previous phenomena, such as self-control problems, social preferences in giving, and projection bias in food purchase are likely mediated (at least partially) by emotional states, respectively temptation, empathy, and hunger.
-In section 2.3, for example, I discussed how the transient effect of a "gift" in the Gneezy-List (2006) field experiment points to the role of emotions in gift-exchange behavior.
-A large literature in psychology suggests that emotions play an important role in decision making, and that different emotions operate very differently (Loewenstein and Lerner 2003).
-In this section, I consider two examples of emotions, mood and arousal, for which field evidence is available.
+In Section 2.3, for example, we discussed how the transient effect of a 'gift' in the Gneezy-List (2006) field experiment points to the role of emotions in gift-exchange behavior.
+A large literature in psychology suggests that emotions play an important role in decision-making, and that different emotions operate very differently (Loewenstein and Lerner, 2003).
+In this Section, I consider two examples of emotions, mood and arousal, for which field evidence is available.

 In psychology studies, even minor mood manipulations have a substantial impact on behavior and emotions.
-For example, on sunnier days, subjects tip more at restaurants (Bruce Rind 1996) and express higher levels of overall happiness (Norbert Schwarz and Gerald L. Clore 1983).
+For example, on sunnier days, subjects tip more at restaurants (Rind, 1996) and express higher levels of overall happiness (Schwarz and Clore, 1983).
 In the field, mood fluctuations induced by the weather affect stock returns, despite the fact that daily weather fluctuations are unlikely to affect fundamentals.
-Days with higher cloud cover in New York are associated with lower aggregate U.S. stock returns (Edward M. Saunders 1993).
-Hirshleifer and Tyler Shumway (2003) extend this analysis to twenty-six countries between 1982 and 1997 using the weather of the city where the stock market is located.
-They find a negative relationship between cloud cover (detrended from seasonal averages) and aggregate stock returns in eighteen of the twenty-six cities.
+Days with higher cloud cover in New York are associated with lower aggregate US stock returns (Saunders, 1993).
+Hirshleifer and Shumway (2003) extend this analysis to 26 countries between 1982 and 1997 using the weather of the city where the stock market is located.
+They find a negative relationship between cloud cover (detrended from seasonal averages) and aggregate stock returns in 18 of the 26 cities.
 Days with completely covered skies have daily stock returns .09 percent lower than days with sunny skies, five percent of a standard deviation.
 After controlling for cloud cover, other weather variables such as rain and snow are unrelated to returns.
 If mood is the channel for these effects, other mood-altering events should have similar effects.
-Indeed, international soccer matches impact the daily stock returns for the losing country (Alex Edmans, Diego Garcia, and Oyvind Norli 2007).
+Indeed, international soccer matches impact the daily stock returns for the losing country (Edmans, Garcia, and Norli, 2007).
 Compared to a day with no match, a loss lowers daily returns (significantly) by .21 percent.
 (Surprisingly, a win has essentially no effect).
 More important matches, such as World Cup elimination games, have larger effects.
 The effect does not appear to depend on whether the loss was expected or not.
 International matches in other sports have a consistent, though smaller, effect.

-The effect of these mood-altering events on returns is likely due to (1) an impact on risk aversion or perception of volatility or (2) a projection of the mood to economic fundamentals.
-The evidence above does not allow us to distinguish these two effects.
+The effect of these mood-altering events on returns is likely due to (i) an impact on risk aversion or perception of volatility, or (ii) a projection of the mood to economic fundamentals.
+The evidence above does not allow to distinguish these two effects.
 Mood induced by atmospheric factors can also induce subtler changes in behavior.
-Uri Simonsohn (forthcoming) examines the role of weather on the day of campus visit to a prestigious university.
+Simonsohn (2007) examines the role of weather on the day of campus visit to a prestigious university.
 Students visiting on days with more cloud cover are significantly more likely to enroll.
 Simonsohn suggests that higher cloud cover induces the students to focus more on academic attributes versus social attributes of the school, a hypothesis supported by laboratory experiments.